parryc/thevoid/templates/leflan/language_tagalog.md

 ## Postfixes

 ng
 : links between two verbs, ex. `pwedeng magtanong:can (I) ask?`, where _pwede_ is the standalone form.
-It also links two adjectives.
+It also links two adjectives, noun+adj, qp+adv, noun+adv.
+Pretty much it links everything together constantly.
+Put it between every word, it'll be fun!
+Without doing much research, it looks like it marks the phrase which is modified by the following word, cf. _bang_ in _May bangko bang malapit dito?_:Is there a bank near here?.

 ## Politeness